vippsas/vipps-magento/docs/documentation.md

 ---
 END_METADATA -->

-# Payment Module User Guide
+# Payment Module user guide

 This is the guide for installing and configuring *Vipps/MobilePay Payment Module for Adobe Commerce* (the *Payment module*).